 Your Course Evaluations

 Hello.
-I hope you are staying healthy in every way as we continue through these strange times.
-In the CFE, we continue to be awed and inspired by the excellent work we hear you are doing.
+I hope you are staying healthy as we wrap up another semester.
+We continue to be awed and inspired by the excellent work we hear you are doing.
 I congratulate you and know the amount of time you are investing in your work.
 Thank you!

-Last week, Ken Silvestri led an information session on Campus Labs IDEA course evaluations, and you should have received a notification that your IDEA course evaluations will open to students next Monday, April 20 and close on May 1st.
+You should have received a notification that your IDEA course evaluations will open to students until Friday, April 23, 2021.

 How to Get the Most from Your Evaluations

 Make a video, post an announcement in D2L and/or talk with your students during a lecture:

 - Tell your students why their feedback is important to you by citing specific examples of how you use their feedback to make changes and improvements to your courses.

 - Explicitly reiterate your reasons for structuring the class and learning outcomes.

 - Share with your students what you hope to learn from their evaluations.